boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/data-source-embedding/javascript.md

    ###  Editing an existing Data Source

-   * The `openDesignerForEdit()` method is invoked when we click any data source in the data source listing container.
-It retrieves the item ID and data source name from the properties of the clicked item and uses them to open the data source designer page for editing within the "datasource" element.
+   * The `openDesignerForEdit()` method is called when we click on any data source in the data source listing contain-er.
+It retrieves the ID and name of the clicked item from its properties and utilizes them to open the data source designer page for editing within the "datasource" element.

      	![Datasource_iframe_js_edit](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js_edit.png)